Sun-kissed skin, sandy toes, festivals, freedom. Ah, the sweet summer time and activities is here!

 Research articles such as A Prescription for Music Lessons (Shipman D., 2016) show that playing music may have various positive effects on our health; it can boost one’s mood, reduce anxiety and depression, enhance cognitive functions and improve social skills, among its other important benefits.

 Video conferencing technology like Zoom is not just meant for work meetings and online classes.
 Nowadays, it seems to be the safest place to socialize; and catch up with our best friends and family whom we haven’t seen for a while.
-We’ve had virtual wine nights, birthday parties, baby showers, and movie dates; to connect with our loved ones during the quarantine – why not recreate our fun childhood days by hosting an exciting Zoom game night this weekend?
+We’ve had virtual wine nights, birthday parties, baby showers, special events and movie dates; to connect with our loved ones during the quarantine – why not recreate our fun childhood days by hosting an exciting Zoom game night this weekend?
 Send online invites to your buddies, change your Zoom background into a cool bar or resort; and enjoy an evening filled with laughter and competitive spirit by playing the games you love such as charades, pictionary, truth or dare, scavenger hunt, trivia contests, and virtual cards!

 During these uncertain times, many of us find solace in the simple pleasure of reading books.
 Immersing ourselves in every chapter of our favorite novel or nonfiction is the perfect escape from pandemic stress.
 Getting into the habit of reading books is also good for our physical and mental health.
 It makes our brain stronger, promotes empathy, develops our vocabulary, prevents cognitive decline, reduces stress, helps us get a good night’s sleep, lessens symptoms of depression and increases lifespan, according to Healthline.